 Students who have not used our online simulations will be given the opportunity to create a new account free

 At the conclusion of both rounds of the FBLA Virtual Business Challenges, the teams that qualified to compete in the final round for this event which will be held virtually will be notified by National FBLA.
 Chapter advisers must notify National FBLA if their VBC qualifiers will be participating within the final round.
-The final round will take place from March 23, 2020 - April 3, 2020.
+The final round will take place April 1-5, 2024.

 ELIGIBILITY: High school members of FBLA chapters are eligible to participate.
 All participants